pubkey/rxdb/docs-src/rx-document.md

 ### toJSON()

 Returns the document's data as plain json object.
 This will return an **immutable** object.
-To get something that can be modiefied, use `toMutableJSON()` instead.
+To get something that can be modified, use `toMutableJSON()` instead.

 ```js
 const json = myDocument.toJSON();